kickthevidit/shell-cpp/README.md

 # C++ shell

-Writing a simple linux shell in C++.
+Writing a linux shell in C++.
 Full unix functionality has been added to this shell, meaning it can run all unix commands [here](https://man7.org/linux/man-pages/dir_section_2.html).
 It has integration with quotes, backslashes and semicolons for writing better commands.
 In the future, I want to add autofill functionality as well.

 In order to run clone and run using your favorite c++ compiler.
 Here is how you run using Clang